noah-sec/project-descriptions/vuln-program.md

 - <b>System and Information Integrity</b>
 - <b>Supply Chain Risk Management</b>

-The vulnerability management capability component of a security program is classified in NIST SP 800-53 under the category of Risk Assessment as Control RA-5 - Vulnerability Monitoring and Scanning.
+The vulnerability management capability component of the security program aligns with NIST SP 800-53 under the category of Risk Assessment as Control RA-5 - Vulnerability Monitoring and Scanning.

 <b>Control RA-5 - Vulnerability Monitoring and Scanning:</b>
 - Monitor and scan for vulnerabilities in the system and hosted applications (Assignment: organization-defined frequency and/or randomly in accordance with organization-defined process) and when new vulnerabilities potentially affecting the system are identified and reported;
 - Employ vulnerability monitoring tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for:
   - Enumerating platforms, software flaws, and improper configurations;
   - Formatting checklists and test procedures; and
   - Measuring vulnerability impact;
 - Analyze vulnerability scan reports and results from vulnerability monitoring;
 - Remediate legitimate vulnerabilities (Assignment: organization-defined response times) in accordance with an organizational assessment of risk;
 - Share information obtained from the vulnerability monitoring process and control assessments with (Assignment: organization-defined personnel or roles) to help eliminate similar vulnerabilities in other systems; and
-- Employ vulnerability monitoring tools that include the capability to readily update the vulnerabilities to be scanned.<br><br>
+- Employ vulnerability monitoring tools that include the capability to readily update the vulnerabilities to be scanned.

+The vulnerability management capability component of the security program fulfills the requirements for this control.<br><br>

-<h4><a href="https://csrc.nist.gov/projects/risk-management/about-rmf">3.
-NIST Risk Management Framework (RMF):</a></h4>
+<h4>3. <a href="https://csrc.nist.gov/projects/risk-management/about-rmf">NIST Risk Management Framework (RMF):</a></h4>
 <i>A process that integrates security, privacy, and cyber supply chain risk management activities into the system development life cycle.</i><br><br>

 <b>RMF Steps:</b>